0xbhvn/crashed-backend/docs/aggregation.md

      - Update the corresponding series structure or push a new series object.

    - **For Last Games:**
-     - Compare the new game with the current stored value (if any) and update if it’s more recent or meets the criteria.
+     - Compare the new game with the current stored value (if any) and update if it's more recent or meets the criteria.

 3. **Atomicity:**
    - **Transaction Support:**